Fomus

 slots.

-there are several advantages to using mark
+there are several advantages to using mark objects as opposed to

-objects. one is that many markings
+specifying marks in note or rest objects. one is that many markings

 (dynamics, for example) might only need to be attached to notes that are